How to Help Your Molting Chickens

 Your favorite chickens may no longer enjoy being held either because the growing feathers are painful.

 When chickens are growing feathers during a molt, it takes a lot of their energy.
 Most hens will lay fewer eggs, and some may stop completely.
+You will likely notice a drastic decrease in egg production from your flock during this period.

-Most chickens will not resume egg-laying until late February or early March when the days start to get longer again.
+Most backyard chickens will not resume egg-laying until late February or early March when the days start to get longer again.

 How to Care For Your Molting Chickens